 Mass Ave Knit Shop by Susan

-Susan designed her site open for people who have their own ideas and designs.
+Susan designed her site open for people with their own ideas and designs.

 Brooklyn Tweed supports domestic textile production that surrounds the USA.
-Their design team is committed to producing high-quality, sophisticated knitwear patterns for the modern handknitter, specially tailored for the wool yarns they create.
+Their design team produces high-quality, sophisticated knitwear patterns for the modern handknitter, specially tailored for the wool yarns they create.

 They are passionate about yarns.
 They love to share fantastic knitting projects and patterns.